ConcordUSA/engineering-core-values/practices/verticalSlicing/readme.md

 ### The What

 What is vertical slicing?
 Vertical slicing is a method for writing user stories that enables the end result to deliver business value upon completion.
 Consider a piece of cake with three layers: the user interface (UI), the API layer and the database.
 Yum!
-Maximum deliciousness is acheived when a slice of cake contains all its layers and stays in a cohesive unit.
+Maximum deliciousness is achieved when a slice of cake contains all its layers and stays in a cohesive unit.
 Thus Business value from stories, or maximum deliciousness is delivered when the user story contains the necessary content from all layers and these layers function cohesively.
 If you slice a piece of cake vertically, the slice still contains all internal layers.
-In developement, vertical slicing refers to splitting user stories vertically such that the story still contains the necessary components for the UI, API layer, and database.
-This is as opposed to horizontal slicing which splits up the stories so that only one layer of the developement cake is changed at a time.
+In development, vertical slicing refers to splitting user stories vertically such that the story still contains the necessary components for the UI, API layer, and database.
+This is as opposed to horizontal slicing which splits up the stories so that only one layer of the development cake is changed at a time.

 ### The Why